aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/reading-and-writing-query-table-of-worksheet/_index.md

 ## **Retrieve query table result range**
 Aspose.Cells provides the option to read the address i.e. result range of cells for a query table.
 Following code demonstrates this feature by reading the address of result range for a query table.
 The sample file can be downloaded [here](Query%20TXT.xlsx).

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-ReadingAndWritingQueryTable-RetrieveQueryTableResultRange.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-ReadingAndWritingQueryTable-RetrieveQueryTableResultRange.java" >}}